Mount Aconcagua, 6962m

 This is a great expedition for aspiring mountaineers looking to really stretch themselves and tackle some higher altitudes.
 The mountain itself is challenging and should not be underestimated but with sufficient preparation and training will be a significant achievement to stand on the highest point of South America.
 It can be dangerous but there is a procedure for rescues off the mountain and the Rangers are very helpful, plus there is a helicopter service that will take people down to the gate.

-The teams are normally between 5 and 15 people, and we use our own guides to lead the trip along with local Argentinian guides if necessary.
+The teams are normally between 5 and 10 people, and we use our own guides to lead the trip along with local Argentinian guides.
 The guide to member ratio is never more than 1:5 for the walk in and the carrying to high camps and the summit day.

-We do expect that our teams show involvement in the jobs of cooking and camping; we do not provide additional staff to do all of this.
-The success of the trip is in developing the camaraderie and team effort that is the hallmark of any safe trip in the mountains.
+We do expect that our teams show involvement in the jobs of cooking and camping above base camp, so experience of camping and cooking in a tent is important.
+The success of the trip is partly in providing good personal preparation for every member, and developing the camaraderie and team effort that is the hallmark of any safe trip in the mountains.